-The Telos Zephyr iPort as the ability for forward (send) relays to the remote end.
+The Telos Zephyr iPort has the ability to forward (send) relays to the remote end.
 There are many methods to accomplish this.
 In this example, we will use physical buttons wired to the GPI (inputs) of an Axia GPIO node.
 Any physical Axia GPIO port will work for this.
 You can use the GPIO on the original (often referred to as classic) nodes, xNodes, PowerStation, QOR, etc.

-We will assume that you have already wired and tested the buttons wired to the GPIO Node for purposes of this document.
+We will assume that you have already wired and tested the buttons wired to the GPIO Node for the purposes of this document.

 Setting up the node

 There is nothing to do in the GPIO node other than to test your wiring and possibly label the port for your informational purposes.
 For example, here we have a GPIO port configuration (highlighted in red).
 We have named it "iPort Buttons."
 There is no Livewire channel assigned.
 Use the Input indicators (highlighted in green) to confirm your buttons are working.

 - Using a Web Browser, connect to your iPort

 - Click on Codec Configuration on the left-side menu

 - Click on the Options button for the Codec sending the relays